 Depending on each individual experiment.
 So far:

-The site has been used for various climate change experiments so far, focussing on the effect of
+The site has been used for various climate change experiments so far, focusing on the effect of